Tag: resurrection

 The exiles would certainly enter the Promised Land again.
 However, they wouldn’t return to either the ways that led them to exile, nor would they return to the glory years of David and Solomon.
 It would be something new.

 John writes that we shouldn’t be surprised that people of the world hate us.
-Nor should we look for their hatred, which sometimes seems to be our default .
+Nor should we look for their hatred, which sometimes seems to be our default response.
 Nor are we to behave in a way that will solidify their hatred or their negative opinion of us.
-Of course, this does not mean we water down the message of reconciliation, repentance, change of , and resurrection.
+Of course, this does not mean we water down the message of , repentance, change of heart, and .

 How we do it is in a state of flux.
 Relations are definitely a way to allow communicating the message.
 There will always be a place of action of the heart (i.e., compassionate ministries).
 There will also always be a place for preaching.
 There is no one way, anymore.
 In fact, there never was.